fentas/crypto/README.md

 ### Side note

-The `wallet.sh` shell script will also install `jq`.
-It is a helper utility for processing json, only a few kilobytes in size.
+The `wallet.sh` shell script will also install `jq` and `curl`.
+Helper utilities for processing json and transferring data (http), only a few kilobytes in size.

 ## Overview